Danielmark001/Calendarify/README.md

 Contributions are welcome!
 To contribute to this project:

 1. Fork the repository.
-2. Create a new branch (git checkout -b feature/YourFeatureName).
+2. Create a new branch (`git checkout -b feature/color-coding-events`).
-3. Make your changes and commit them (git commit -m 'Add some feature').
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (git push origin feature/YourFeatureName).
+4. Push to the branch (`git checkout -b feature/color-coding-events`).
 5. Open a pull request.

 Please make sure to update tests as appropriate.